 As you would assume from the various types of problems that arise in a room, there are various types of treatment designed to handle each problem.
 You'll see variations on each, but they generally fall into the following categories:

 This goes for professional paneling and hobbyist foam.
 In this section you'll learn what each type accomplishes and why foam doesn't cut it for professionals, but is a convenient and cost effective option for consumer level hobbyists.
+The only foam that's actually worth it are foam monitor isolation pads, and that's for decoupling structures and absorbing physical vibrations, not sound wave vibrations.

 Reflection panels are a type of absorber, which take the energy out of a sound wave and transform it to heat.
 This reduces and can even eliminate (though that's not always the goal, which you'll learn about in the diffusor section), mid range to high frequency reflections.